xvanov/socratica/docs/epics.md

 **Goal:** 2D/3D tutor character with emotional expressions and gestures.
 **Value:** Makes AI tutor more engaging and approachable.

-#### Story 9.1: Avatar Character Design
+#### Story 9.1: Avatar Character & Expression System

 As a student,
-I want to see a friendly tutor character,
-So that the AI tutor feels more human and approachable.
+I want to see a friendly tutor character with facial expressions, So that the AI tutor feels more human and approachable, and I can see the tutor's emotional engagement.

 **Acceptance Criteria:**
 1. 2D or 3D avatar character displayed in interface